 Mr. Erickson thanked the Board for the appointment on behalf of First Environment.
-He advised that 2017 would be a challenging year as DEP has decided to eliminate Stage II Vapor Recovery systems citing that they are counterproductive.
+He advised that there are new UST regulations.

-Mr. Gulics also thanked the Board for the appointment on behalf of PS&S Engineering.
-He reported that during 2016 a lot of the membership did well with inspection scoring.
-He noted that the scoring would be re-visited during 2017.
+Mr. Gulics also thanked the Board for the appointment on behalf of PS&S. He reported that there are new storm water rules that took effect January 1st.
+He advised that an Environmental alert will be prepared summarizing the new rules in place.